cuny-academic-commons/commons-in-a-box/readme.txt

 == Changelog ==

+= 1.8.0 =

+* Plugin updates (OpenLab): BuddyPress 14.5.0, BuddyPress Docs 2.2.7, PressForward 5.9.9, OpenLab Attributions 2.1.5
+* OpenLab: Overhauled the customizations that CBOX applies to the WP toolbar on secondary sites, for better theme compatibility and ease-of-use.
+* OpenLab: New Communications widgets on site Dashboards.
+* OpenLab: Improved user-facing error reporting during the site creation flow.
+* OpenLab: Changed the behavior of the site template picker so that no template is selected by default.
+* OpenLab: Ensure that super admins can always use the bulk group-member import feature.
+* OpenLab: During portfolio creation, "show portfolio link" is now checked by default.
+* OpenLab: Added a feature that allows network admins to disable the core WordPress Welcome banner by default.
+* OpenLab: Fixed bug that prevented the "WordPress Biography" BuddyPress field type from being properly usable on CBOX profiles.
+* OpenLab: Fixed bug that prevented Gravity Forms forms from being copied during site clone.
+* OpenLab: Fixed bug that prevented the site template chooser from appearing when creating a site via the Settings section of an existing group.
+* OpenLab: Fixed bug that caused group site link not to appear in sidebar in certain cases.
+* OpenLab: Fixed bug arising from legacy group data after BP 14.0.0 update.
+* OpenLab: Fixed bug that caused "Hi, {user}" link to go to the wrong place in certain instances.
+* OpenLab: Fixed certain notices appearing in the Site Editor.
+* OpenLab: Added "attention required" bubble for pending membership requests to group nav menus.
+* OpenLab: Ensure that "Sign Up" sectiond doesn\'t appear in the homepage login box when registration is disabled.
+* OpenLab: Improve "required" behavior for academic units during group creation/edit.
+* OpenLab: Improve handling of browser focus during registration AJAX events.
+* OpenLab: Contrast improvements for accessibility.

 = 1.7.0 =
 * Updated plugins (OpenLab): bbPress 2.6.13, BP Group Documents 2.0, BuddyPress 14.3.4, BuddyPress Docs 2.2.5, BuddyPress Group Email Subscription 4.2.4, BuddyPress Reply By Email 1.0-RC11, Event Organiser 3.12.8, Invite Anyone 1.4.10, PressForward 5.8.0, OpenLab Attributions 2.1.4, WP Grade Comments 1.6.0
 * Updated plugins (Classic): bbPress 2.6.13, BuddyPress 14.3.4, BuddyPress Docs 2.2.5, BuddyPress Group Email Subscription 4.2.4, BuddyPress Reply By Email 1.0-RC11, Invite Anyone 1.4.10